 |---|---|---|

-Key advantage: You can switch models at any time, even mid-build.
+Key advantage: Switch models at any time, even mid-build.
 Start with a powerful model for the initial generation, then switch to a cheaper model for iterative tweaks.

 Projects as Databases: The Memory Pillar Deep Dive

-In Genesis, Taskade projects are not just task lists โ they are structured databases that serve as the memory layer for your applications.
+In Genesis, Taskade projects are not just task lists — they are structured databases that serve as the memory layer for your applications.
+(Want the full picture?
+See the Projects & Databases deep dive.)

 How Projects Become Databases